InteractiveComputerGraphics/blender-sequence-loader/README.md

 When rendering animation, **please toggle on `Lock Interface`**

 You can adjust the start frame and end frame at the bottom of blender.

+**Note: By default, blender set the start from frame 1, but this addon will start to render object from frame 0.**

 ![adjust](images/12.png)

 **Important**

-If rendering particles, it only works with `Cycles` render engine.
+If rendering particles, **it only works with `Cycles` render engine**.
 For mesh sequences, it works with both `Cycles` and `Eevee`.

 You can change to `Cycles` engine, at the `Render Properties` tab of blender.